solid-contrib/solid-tutorial-angular/chapter1.md

   };
 ```

-Putting this simple functionality together in using the AngularJS framework (with lumx extensions) it is possible to create a simple demo:
+Putting this simple functionality together in using the [AngularJS](https://angularjs.org/) framework (with [lumx](http://ui.lumapps.com/) extensions) it is possible to create a simple demo:

   [Live Demo](http://melvincarvalho.github.io/helloworld/)

 ## Summary

 In this chapter we have shown how to identify and verify a user using delegated login and WebID.
-We have packaged the code into an [angularJS](https://angularjs.org/) app and presented a simple demo.
+We have packaged the code into an [AngularJS](https://angularjs.org/) app and presented a simple demo.
 In the next chapter we will show how to save data to your Personal Online Data Store (Pod).

 ## See Also